MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-smart-assist.md

 ## Introduction

-Smart assist is an intelligent assistant that provides real-time recommendations to you, helping you take actions during your interactions with customers.
-It shows relevant recommendations such as knowledge articles, similar cases, and next-best steps.
+Smart assist is an intelligent assistant that provides real-time recommendations to you, thereby helping you take actions during your interactions with customers.
+It shows relevant recommendations such as knowledge articles, similar cases, and the next-best steps.

-If your administrator has enabled the productivity pane, then the productivity pane appears and on which the smart assist cards appear.
-By default, the productivity pane is enabled out of the box.
+By default, the productivity pane is enabled.
+The smart assist cards appear on the productivity pane.

 ## Smart assist suggestions configured using custom Azure bot user